pjr93/tab-organizer/README.md

 Upload JSON will open a dialog window as well.
 Navigate to the folder where you saved your tabs and you can load from there.

-After doing both Download and Upload at least once will cache that location (at least unless you download or upload something else)
+Doing Download tehn Upload at least once will cache that location (at least unless you download or upload something else)

 # To do